Tight-binding and density-functional study of the Raman tensor in two-dimensional massive Dirac fermion systems: First-principles calculation

 In this work, we are interested in the out-of-plane optical mode at zero wave vector.
 Consistent with symmetry arguments, the numerical computation of Eq. (\ref{eq:R_alter}) produces a Raman tensor of the type

 in the backscattering configuration.

 We are now ready to discuss the numerical results.
 We start by evaluating the Raman intensity when the incident and scattered lights are circularly polarized, with the same handedness (Fig.~\ref{fig:dft_selection}).
-An extinction of the Raman intensity is observed at one of two the resonant frequencies corresponding to the energy gaps at $K$ or $K'$; which one of the two resonances undergoes an extinction depends on whether the light configuration is $LL$ or $RR$ \footnote{To be precise, the maxima of the Raman intensity occur at photon frequencies that slightly shifted from the energy gaps at valleys $K$ and $K'$.
-At first glance, this is very reminiscent to Fig. \ref{fig:lattice_selection}, where the shift was attributed to the finite phonon frequency.
-Yet, in the approach of Eq. (\ref{eq:R_alter}), the phonon frequency is neglected and therefore there must be another reason for which the intensity maxima do not occur at the frequencies corresponding to the energy gaps.
-One possible reason is that the method used for calculating the band structure is different from the method used for computing the Raman tensor.
-The band structure was obtained using standard DFT, whereas the Raman tensor requires density-functional perturbation theory as well as the calculation of the dielectric function.}.
+An extinction of the Raman intensity is observed at one of two the resonant frequencies corresponding to the energy gaps at $K$ or $K'$; which one of the two resonances undergoes an extinction depends on whether the light configuration is $LL$ or $RR$.
 This observation matches well with the results in lattice model in Fig.~\ref{fig:lattice_selection}, and also with the continuum model results from Ref.~\cite{selcuk:2024}.
 Indeed, there is only one extinction per light polarization because the valley Zeeman splitting in 2H-RuCl$_2$ is not sufficiently strong to induce a band inversion; as such, the material is a Semenoff insulator with opposite signs of $v_x v_y m$ for the Dirac fermions at $K$ and $K'$.

 Next, we turn to Fig.~\ref{fig:dft_phasedif}, which shows the phase difference $\phi_{xy}-\phi_{xx}$ as a function of $\omega_1$.
 The smallest value chosen for the electronic decay rate $\eta$ is $0.03$ eV; lower values lead to difficulties to reach $k$-mesh numerical convergence.
 For $\eta=0.03$ eV, the figure clearly shows a step change in $\phi_{xy}-\phi_{xx}$ by $\pi$ as a function of $\omega_1$, from approximately $-\pi/2$ at the first resonance to approximately $\pi/2$ at the second resonance.
 These two resonance frequencies correspond to the lowest energy interband transitions across the bandgap at valleys $K$ and $K'$, respectively.
-We attribute the slight deviation of $\phi_{xy}-\phi_{xx}$ from $\pm \pi/2$ at the resonances to the fact that $\eta$ is sizeable.
+We attribute the slight deviation of $\phi_{xy}-\phi_{xx}$ from $\pm \pi/2$ at the resonances to the fact that $\eta$ is sizable.

 When the value of $\eta$ increases, the quantization of $\phi_{xy}-\phi_{xx}$ near the aforementioned resonances is gradually washed out.
 This trend is also seen in the lattice model calculations of Sec.~\ref{sec:tight} and in the continuum model calculation of Ref.~\cite{selcuk:2024}.